carrotflakes/askgql/README.md

 # AskGQL

-AskGQL is a natural language interface for GraphQL servers.
+AskGQL is a conversational LLM assistant that can interact with GraphQL servers.
+Users can ask questions in a conversational manner, and AskGQL can generate GraphQL queries and send them to the server.

 ![demo](demo.png)